vhq5z6hn5w-coder/beaxis-site/README.md

-Beaxis
+# Beaxis Archive

-This repository hosts the public artifact at https://beaxis.net

-It describes a bounded, one-time structural review focused on human decision continuity in automated systems.
+This repository is a public, time-indexed archive of structural observations.

+It documents situations where:
+- systems continue operating,
+- decisions close,
+- and no explicitly accountable human decision-holder is present.

 This is not a framework.
+This is not consulting.
-This is not a product.
+This is not governance.
-This is not maintained for contribution.
+This is not optimization.

-If the text resonates, the site explains how to reach us.
+No recommendations are provided.
+No solutions are suggested.
+No actions are prescribed.

+Each entry is published as observed.
+Any interpretation, inference, or conclusion belongs solely to the reader.

+The archive is intentionally:
+- non-interactive
+- non-optimized
+- non-promotional
+- low-visibility

+Its purpose is preservation, not influence.

+Entries are organized by time, not by topic.
+This is deliberate.

+Beaxis does not claim authority.
+It records continuity.